Kiidk'yaas: Felling

 In January 1997, 47-year-old unemployed forest engineer Grant Hadwin travelled to Haida Gwaii and purchased a chainsaw and other felling equipment.
 Early on the morning of January 20, 1997 he swam across the freezing Yakoun River and made a series of strategic deep cuts in Kiidk'yaas.
 The cuts were designed to leave Kiidk'yaas standing but weakened, so that it would be knocked over by the next strong winds.
 The tree fell two days later.

 After cutting down the tree, Hadwin left the islands for Prince Rupert, British Columbia.
-He sent a fax to the media and the Haida nation claiming responsibility for the act, saying that he was motivated by "rage and hatred towards university trained professionals and their extremist supporters".
+He sent a fax to the media and the Haida nation claiming responsibility for the act, saying that he was motivated by "rage and hatred towards university-trained professionals and their extremist supporters".
 The act outraged people throughout Canada and received extensive media coverage.
-Hadwin was arrested, ordered to return to Haida Gwaii to stand trial, and released on bail.
+Hadwin was arrested, ordered to return to Haida Gwaii to stand trial, and was released on bail.

 Hadwin planned to travel to his trial date by crossing the notoriously stormy and violent Hecate Strait (from Prince Rupert to Masset) alone by kayak in mid-winter.
 He departed Prince Rupert in February 1997 but never arrived at his trial.
 What is believed to be Hadwin's broken kayak and effects were found on Mary Island in June 1997.
 Whether he had been murdered, accidentally drowned, or left his belongings behind and fled into the wilderness is not known.
-His fate remains unknown.
+His fate remains a mystery.